 If you have a tooth that is sensitive to hot or cold foods or drinks for several days, then that may indicate that you have a cavity.
 However, if you also have a toothache that ranges from mild to severe with tender or swollen gums, then you may have a deep cavity that could require a root canal.

 They also remove the pulp of the tooth during a root canal to remove the decay.
 The pulp contains small blood vessels and the canals with the roots of the tooth.
-Our dentists near you in San Diego also use the laser to sanitize and reshape the canals after removing the decay.
+Our dentist near you in San Diego also use the laser to sanitize and reshape the canals after removing the decay.

-One of the dentists in San Diego will make sure the crown fits, then use dental cement to bond it to the tooth.
+One of the dentist in San Diego will make sure the crown fits, then use dental cement to bond it to the tooth.
 They will use ultraviolet light to harden the cement and finish your root canal with aftercare instructions, and you will have a pain-free tooth once again.